pszponder/blog-articles/data-structures/array.md

 console.log(multipleOf5);
 ```

-# How to find the first occurance of a specific element using .find():
+# How to find the first occurrence of a specific element using .find():

 The `find()` method accepts a callback function which performs a test on each element and returns the value of the first element in the array which passes the test.